 Our meetings are free and open to the public.
 We always welcome guests!
 Our chapter hosts monthly meetings featuring speakers from nature-related professions who present science-based programs on topics important to the Texas Hill Country.
-Our meeting are always interesting and informative – bring a pen, there’s always something to learn.
+Our meeting are always interesting and informative – bring a pen and take notes, there’s always something to learn.

 Monthly Meeting >> Monday, 23 October

 Freshwater mussels are Mother Nature’s barometers of environmental quality.
 When ecological conditions change or degrade, they are the first organisms to decline and then vanish.
 As a result, nearly 80 percent of freshwater mussels are extinct, threatened, endangered, at risk, or will be very soon.

 Bob Howells began work with Texas Freshwater Mussels in 1992 and it quickly became apparent that many issues were directly or indirectly linked to declines in their abundance and distribution.
 Obvious factors like dewatering, water pollution, reservoir construction, and habitat alteration contributed to reduced numbers of freshwater mussels.
 However, less-obvious considerations like long-term environmental shifts, introductions of exotic species, public release of sensitive information, and poorly-understood harvest regulations have contributed as well.